tobeal/tobeal/README.md

    📓 I’m currently studying intelligent systems at the University of Salamanca.

 ### 📝 Personal Project
    #### DiscoverSelf.
         Generation and management of routes using automated learning algorithms to create a web application that offers these services to the user.
+###  🚀 My tech Stack
+      -💻 : Java,C,Node.

+      -💾 : MySQL,NoSQL.

+      -🔧 : Git, Firebase.
  ### 📫 How to reach me:
    albertomonterofn@hotmail.com